thelcrysis/PSBattleBrowser/README.md

-# Making it easier than ever to waste time on r/photoshopbattles
+# PSBattleBrowser

 WIP!
+Making it easier than ever to waste time on r/photoshopbattles

 ![Screenshot](ss.png "Screenshot")